UKForeignOffice/lists/README.md

 4. `docker-compose up pghero`

 To force a rebuild (for example if a new npm module has been installed) use the **--build** flag `docker-compose up --build lists`

+### Preparing the database

+After starting the services with docker-compose the next step is to prepare the database, do do that, with the application running, open the browser and navigate to `http://localhost:3000/dev/reset-db`.

+This Is what is going to happen:

+- Database will reset and **all data will be removed**
+- Prisma migrations are applied
+- Postgis extension is installed
+- GeoLocation table is created
+- Data is seeded

 ### Debugging